Paul has been a fan of the grape for many years and is particularly partial to a glass of La Rioja, Cabernet Sauvignon, or cava.

 This method is perhaps one of the most fun.
 All you need is a bicycle pump (okay that is probably a big ask in most situations).
 Wedge the pump into the cork and start pumping.
 The air will enter the cork and pass through it.
-Eventually the pressure builds to a high enough level to push the cork out.
-I'd never tried it before I began researching this article, but I can assure you that it really does work!
+Eventually, the pressure builds to a high enough level to push the cork out.
+I'd never tried this method until I stumbled across it when researching this article, but I can assure you that it really does work!

 You will need a screwdriver, or another long thin metal implement, plus a thick piece of string or cord for this method.